Advisement & Registration

 We do not keep a formal waitlist for ITP classes.
 However, we do track student interest in classes so that we can notify students if additional class sections are added.
 We can also provide guidance in finding another class that meets your minor requirements, if possible.
 Please email our academic advisers at email@example.com to let us know if a class you are interested in adding is full.

 We advise students to complete all courses as required per the program’s curriculum.
 Substitutions are reviewed on a case-by-case basis and are only granted based on the course’s academic relation to the minor.
 Substitutions are reviewed by faculty and are subject to limitations.

 In ITP-470, students pursue individual practical or exploratory projects in information technology under the guidance of faculty.

 In ITP-480, students earn academic credit while completing an internship in technology.

-Appointments are available for students currently pursuing or interested in minors in ITP.
+Appointments are available for students currently pursuing or interested in minors or specializations in ITP.